BioBoost/course-object-oriented-programming-with-cpp/docs/about-this-course/README.md

-# About this Course
+# About Evolved C++

-Welcome to the course Object Oriented Programming (OOP) with C++.
+Welcome to the course Evolved C++, an Object Oriented Programming (OOP) course with C++.
 In this course we will try to learn to become good or better OOP programmers.
 While the concepts can be extended to most other OOP languages, some examples may only be usable as is.

-The course will also contain some specifics for mBed platforms as they can be programmed in C++.
-This means that some exercises can only be made on the mBed platform (if there are hardware dependencies).

 Most of the material used in this course is created by Nico De Witte.
 However some paragraphs, definitions, examples, images, ... may be copied from other online sources.
 In that case a reference can be found in the Sources chapter or as a footnote.